 Schools play a huge role in this, but school cannot succeed alone.
 Ensuring the academic success of children from low-income families will require a focus beyond school.
 It will require engaged communities mobilized to remove barriers, expand opportunities, and assist parents in fulfilling their roles and responsibilities to serve as full partners in the success of their child.

 Thank you for your interest in the 2019-2020 PreK4Ward School Year.
-We are currently not accepting applications at this time but will release the updated application January 1, 2019.
+We are currently accepting applications for the 2019-2020 school year!
 Registration will be open from January 1 – March 1, 2019.
 During this time, interested applicants will need to print the application and either mail, fax or drop the application off in person.
 This is a first come, first serve opportunity, however, we must keep the child in the same school district that they plan to attend elementary school.

 Thank you to our current PreK4Ward hosts, Central Elementary, Little People’s Christian Academy, Crossroads Elementary and River Oaks Elementary Schools.
 We wouldn’t be nearly as impactful without your continued support and commitment to early education!